anishbanda/matrix_inversion_MLP/README.md

 # Understanding the Problem

-I am training a Multi-Layer Perceptron (MLP) to approximate the matrix inversion function:
+In order to train a Multi-Layer Perceptron (MLP) to approximate the matrix inversion function:

 $f(A) = A^{-1}$

 Where A is an ‘n $x$ n’ invertible matrix
 The model takes A as input and predicts $A^{-1}$ as output

-#### To train this model, I need:
+#### To train this model, you need:

 - A dataset (random invertible matrices + their inverses)
 - A neural network model to learn the function